tnkteja/CSC510Project.NET/Readme.md

 An attempt to port web application developed for the class project into .NET

-## Boiler Plate - Project in Visual studioo.
+## Boiler Plate - Project in Visual studio 2017.

 Setup the visual studio using  recommend  extensions. [link]()